aarongustafson/aaron-gustafson.com/src/posts/2023-03-16-accessibility-beyond-code-compliance.md

 <hr>

-> If there is no room for diverse talent to grow in their careers, many will leave
+If there is no room for diverse talent to grow in their careers, many will leave.
 As I mentioned, churn is expensive.
 And just as not feeling respected & valued will likely result in a diverse employee leaving, the same goes for not having the same career advancement opportunities enjoyed by people from more privileged groups.
 Depending on where you are in your organization, you can help address this problem in different ways:

 1. Write recommendations for colleagues, prioritizing them for colleagues whose diversity needs to be seen as an asset.
 2. Observe promotions and ask questions of management if you don’t see diverse representation.